ImpowerGames/impower/README.md

 1. Open the impower/client folder in the vscode terminal
 2. Install dependencies: `npm install`
 3. Create a copy of the `.env.local.example` file and name it `.env.development.local`
-4. Login to our vercel project with your impower.games email and copy the "Development" environment keys into `.env.development.local`: `https://vercel.com/impowergames/impower/settings/environment-variables` OR copy the development environment keys provided to you by a project administrator.
+4. Using the google account that was added to our impowergames-dev project, login to the [impowergames-dev firebase console](https://console.firebase.google.com/u/1/project/impowergames-dev).
+5. In the sidebar, click the `Gear icon` > `Project Settings`.
+6. Click `Service accounts`.
+7. Click `Generate new private key`.
+8. Open the generated file and copy the entire json object.
+9. Paste the entire json object into your `.env.development.local` file after `FIREBASE_SERVICE_ACCOUNT_KEY=`.
+(Format the json object so that it is all on a single line.)

 ### How To Run (impower/client):